-Thanks for your interest in American Feud.
-We are gratified to see that people are still finding it of use after 5 years.
+Thanks for your interest in our film.
+We are deeply gratified to see that people are still finding it of use after 5 years.
 Therefore we have decided it is time for an update to incorporate some of the many changes that have happened since its initial release.

 Until the new version arrives please stream the old version here.